SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 Thinking about your development requirements and possible career goals at an early stage of your PhD will enable you to tailor a training package from all the opportunities available to you and select appropriate activities at the optimal time to support your needs.

 You should regularly discuss your training and professional development needs with your supervisor(s) and seek their advice and support for learning opportunities.
 Formal PhD progress meetings and reports should happen at least annually and, as well as discussing your research, this is an opportunity for your supervisor(s) to review your training progress with you.
 This can help to inform the bespoke programme of development you undertake as part of the PG Cert.
-If your university/department has a Personal Development Plan (PDP) process in place, this can be a really useful tool to help you plan your training.
+If your University has a Personal Development Plan process in place, this can be a really useful tool to help you plan your training.

 Training needs analysis